 During the hottest months of the year, when your system runs nonstop, you should change your AC filters once a month.
 If you have reusable filters, you should clean them once a month.
 When the weather is more relaxed, and the unit runs less often, you can switch to an every-other-month schedule.
 However, if you have furry critters in your home, you may want to stick to monthly AC filter changes or cleanings.

 Let’s look at the four reasons we recommend regular AC filter replacement.

 1. Extend the Life of Your Air Conditioner

 A dirty filter is the number one reason air conditioners fail.
 That’s because the filter does more than keep dirt and dust out of your home; it also helps reduce dirt buildup on the evaporator coil.

 Over time, the evaporator coil collects dust and dirt.
-This accumulation creates a type of insulation around the coils.
-Normally, we encourage insulation, but in this case, it keeps your HVAC system from operating properly.
+This accumulation creates a type of insulation around the rings.
+Usually, we encourage insulation, but in this case, it keeps your HVAC system from operating correctly.
 That’s because the coils absorb heat from the air that the unit then cools and sends back into the home.
-However, when the coils are coated in dirt and dust, they aren’t very effective at absorbing heat.
+However, when the waves are coated in dirt and dust, they aren’t very effective at absorbing heat.